 What the unit includes:

-A fully functional hyperdoc you can share with your students and have them complete independently from home (a device and internet connection is needed).
+A fully functional hyperdoc you can share with your students and have them complete independently from school or from home (a device and internet connection is needed).
 Just make a copy and change the due dates to suit your needs.

 Mentor text podcast episodes with guiding questions for students to consider